 - A multi-tenant system that can track energy consumption at different levels of granularity.

-- Ability to aggregate power usage per customer, building, equipment_type or equipment_level.
+- Ability to aggregate power usage per customer, building, equipment type, or equipment level.

-- Ability to manage users, user roles and setup user privileges.
+- Ability to manage users, user roles, and set up user privileges.

 - It provides a sandbox in the form of notebooks whereby users can test their submissions against live data.

 - Capability to host a competition where the data can be shared with the crowd and external users can come up with solutions according to the goal of the competition.

 - Dynamic leaderboard computation based on the application of user solutions against live data.

 - A kappa architecture system where ingestion from the edge device is done with consistency.
 The ingestion component was built using Java and supports a queueing mechanism.

 - Data is processed using Apache Spark and stored in MongoDB as a data store.